Project 11: Something Interactive

 The second required part of your report is a discussion of your implementation, including at least one example of testing part of your implementation before combining it with other elements.

-Do not include lots of code in your discussion.
+Do not include Python code in your discussion.
 Pseudo-code (Python-like code) is fine, but avoid having lines of Python in your report.

 The third required part of your report is a summary of your overall testing and any modifications you made to the program after having someone else try to use it.